Skip to main content

 • Bank fees (a commonly overlooked deduction)

-• Inventory: if you purchase products to resell, the cost of those products is a deduction
+• Inventory: if you purchase products to resell, the cost of those products is a deduction.

 • Business-use-of-home expenses: if you operate your business out of your home, you may be able to deduct a portion of your household expenses at tax time.
 This includes a portion of your rent and utilities.
-Gather your bills and receipts for power, heat, rent, security, hydro, etc. You are only able to deduct the percentage of these expenses that correspond to the percentage of your house that you use solely for earning business income.
+Gather your bills and receipts for power, heat, rent, security, hydro, etc. You are only able to deduct the percentage of these expenses that correspond to the percentage of your home that you use solely for earning business income.

-• Cellphone: if you use your phone for business, a portion of that expense can be claimed as well.
-Have your cellphone bills on hand.
+• Cell phone: if you use your phone for business, a portion of that expense can be claimed as well.
+Have your cell phone bills on hand.

 For the complete list of eligible business expenses, visit the CRA’s section on Business Expenses.